Exemplary design

 One who digs a bit deeper might say that this is over-engineering, that the code is too clever, and that there is too much of it to solve such a simple problem - and they would be right, for a project of this scale it is a bit overkill.
 Here's a list of stuff that I did to make this possible:

-• Dynamically require every file in the conventions/ directory.
+- Dynamically require every file in the

-• Derive the name of the command line arguments from the class names.
+modules from this directory to a list of supported styles. - Derive the name of the command line arguments from the class names.

-• Use these to dynamically generate the help text of the executable.
+implementation. - Use these to dynamically generate the help text of the executable.

-• Metaprogram specs to check the matches? method against all the other conventions to make sure there's no overlap/order dependency.
+method against all the other conventions to make sure there's no overlap/order dependency.

 This is a bit of extra work, but all of it falls on me.
 Anyone else wanting to touch the code in the future will have an easier time.